Szero/vim-quotebrace/README.md

 ## TODO

-- ~~Make algorithm recursive so it actually matches the brackets/quotes~~
 - Add support for matching brackets/quotes pairs that span over multiple lines
 - By using `searchpair()` function there is no need for inveting algorithms